Muhammed-Hagras/Mapty_APP/README.md

 ### Features

-## In this app, user can 👍
+## In this app, user can

 - Add his Workouts for two workout types:

   - Running.
   - Cycling.

-- view his workouts and navigate between them.
+- View his workouts and navigate between them:

+  - On workout Click, map navigate you to its location.

-- Also View workouts even after loading page.
+- Also View workouts even after loading page:

+  - LocalStorage load your stored workouts

 ## Used technoliges and tools: